RealEskalate/a2sv-g5-project-phase-starter-project/backend/AAiT-backend-group-12/docs/api_documentation.md

 > Infrastructure: Implements external dependencies and services that support the application functionality.

 - `ai/ai_service.go` Contains the implementation of AI services used in the application.
 This includes functions for utilizing the LLM to read and modify completed blogs, generate content for a provided title, and get relevant, trending content ideas for a particular field of study.

+- `cron/delete_unverified.go` Contains the implementation of a cron job that is responsible for deleting unverified user accounts that have existed for longer than a specified lifespan.
+The purpose of this cron job is to ensure that the system remains clean and only active and verified user accounts are retained.

 - `cryptography/hashing_service.go` Contains functions for hashing strings and comparing and validating previously hashed strings with against their plaintext candidates.